xuankimtran/docs-1/pages/katalon-studio/how-to-guides/implement_ddt_mysql.md

 ### Connect to MySQL database with the external JDBC driver

-This section provides a usage example by connecting to MySQL database with its external JDBC driver.
+This section provides an usage example by connecting to MySQL database with its external JDBC driver.

 **Requirements**